At Tripoli fair, Libyan and foreign firms eye post-war trade

 "Promises (by the authorities to boost non-oil exports) were made but nothing was done; it was all through our own efforts," a spice vendor from Benghazi said at the fair.
 "We are still in a transitional period.
 I am looking to come to Tripoli (to sell products), then I would like to go wherever possible."

-The LEPC aims to offer support programmes to help companies market their goods overseas but, like other organisations affected by the war, it is being overhauled.
+The LEPC aims to offer support programs to help companies market their goods overseas but, like other organizations affected by the war, it is being overhauled.

 "We only just started, studies need to be carried out, we need a proper members' database," marketing manager Ahmed Biri said.
 "Many companies suffered heavy (physical) damage, slowly they have been rebuilding themselves.
 We want to discover new markets."